 Student

+Date

-I verify that the influenza vaccination was administered to the above student.
+I verify that the influent above student. za vaccination was administered to the

 Lot # Expiration Date

 Signature of Person giving injection

 Print Name

+Date

 Facility administering injection

 Phone Number

 ADA Accommodation

 Any student who feels s/he may need an accommodation based on the impact of a disability should contact the Office for Student Support Services at 304-327-4097 in Basic Science Room 113 to coordinate reasonable accommodations for students with documented disabilities.